 - Types of circuits

 - Computer applications and repair

-Professional Organizations & Certification
+Professional Certification Details

 The two most well-known organizations offering online training and certification options are the Electronics Technician Association (ETA) and the International Society of Certified Electronics Technicians (ISCET).
 Both work with technical schools and community colleges that meet their standards for certification.
 Lists of cooperating/approved schools are available on each company's website.

 Electronics Technician Association

 The Electronics Technician Association has provided certification in multiple areas since 1978, with opportunities for progression throughout a career from basic through senior, master and journeyman.
 There are online self-study programs as well as opportunities to obtain more than 50 specialized electronics certifications (www.eta-i.org).
 Online self-study courses prepare students for certification, but testing is required.
 ETA also offers certification in alternative energy, communications, computers, fiber optics and SmartHome fields.
 The FreedomTest program, available online through ETA-approved schools, provides test-takers with instant results.